nicoth-in/torex-docs/README.md

 ## Using Classes

-All Torex elements may be extend.
+All Torex elements may be extended.

 ```JS
 class MyOwnDiv extends Div {